steveturbek/tangible-interfaces/book.md

 **Concept:** Professional designers separate form exploration from functional testing.
 A "looks like" prototype validates size, shape, and ergonomics.
 A "works like" prototype tests interaction and electronics.
 Understanding when to build which type accelerates iteration.

+**Case Study:** Dyson's vacuum development process.
+James Dyson famously built 5,127 prototypes before perfecting the cyclonic vacuum.
+Early prototypes were "works like" models testing cyclone technology using cardboard and tape.
+Later prototypes shifted to "looks like" models refining ergonomics, weight distribution, and aesthetics.
+By separating these concerns, Dyson could rapidly iterate on function without expensive tooling, then polish the form once the technology worked.

 **Workshop:** Create both prototype types for a wearable remote control.
 Build an oversized "works like" version to test electronics and code, plus a properly sized "looks like" model to evaluate wearability.

 **Key Principles:** Rapid prototyping, separation of concerns, iterative design, form vs. function